Renaud-Dov/CheckStudents/README.md

 ## Other commands
 ### Change bot prefix
 If you want to change bot prefix, use command `admin prefix` followed by the new prefix.
 Default prefix is "`.Check `"
+>You still can use `.Check ` even if you changed the prefix.
+>
->You must be an admin in order to execute this command
+>You must be an admin in order to execute this command.
 ### Translation

 You can also use the bot in different languages (French, English and German only for the moment)